ismailmare/as1/README.md

 and records some information about the trip

 Users can create new logs, or edit and delete past logs.
-All wrapped up in a simple pretty user interface.
+All wrapped up in a simple, pretty user interface.